Campsie, New South Wales: Demographics

 In the 2021 census, there were 26,132 people in Campsie.
 The most common reported ancestries were Chinese 34.5%, Nepalese 9.6%, English 7.1%, Australian 6.2% and Lebanese 5.5%.
 28.6% of people were born in Australia.
 The next most common countries of birth were China 20.4%, Nepal 9.2%, Malaysia 4.3%, Vietnam 3.6%, and Philippines 2.9%.
 20.0% of people only spoke English at home.
-Other languages spoken at home included Mandarin 21.5%, Napali 9.2%, Cantonese 8.6%, Arabic 5.1% and Vietnamese 3.9%.
+Other languages spoken at home included Mandarin 21.5%, Nepali 9.2%, Cantonese 8.6%, Arabic 5.1% and Vietnamese 3.9%.
 The most common responses for religion were No Religion 31.7%, Catholic 16.2%, Buddhism 11.1%, and Hinduism 10.7%.

 Commercial area

 Campsie has a mixture of suburban residential, retail and light industrial developments.
 The main shopping centre is situated along Beamish Street, close to Campsie railway station and surrounding streets.
 The Campsie Centre is a shopping centre located between Amy Street and Evaline Street.
 It contains supermarkets, a discount department store, many specialty shops, cafes and a library.
 Commercial and light industrial developments run along the length of Canterbury Road.

 Canterbury Hospital is a district hospital located on Canterbury Road.